 As is the case with most programmers, I gathered that his chief desire, though he wouldn’t admit it, was to propound his own knowledge and establish himself as the alpha tech.
 He wanted set a trap to have me excised from the team, if only to prove that he could, like some code puzzle one solves for the mere joy of solving it, not for its utility or need.

-As soon as I saw through his schemes, I deliberated with extreme caution about the various ways I might counter his undermining.
-I first considered placing a large magnet next to his computer, or balancing a tall glass of water on the post beside his computer, installing spyware, or a virus.
+As soon as I saw through his schemes, to get rid of me by evoking incompetence, I deliberated with extreme caution about the various ways I might counter his undermining.
+I contemplated placing a large magnet next to his computer, or balancing a tall glass of water on the post beside his keyboard, or installing malicious code through a trojan.
 But though these attempts might destroy the tool, he would no doubt replace it with another.
-He probably already had several computers.
+He no doubt had several computers already.
 Like chopping off the head of a Greek Hydra monster, two would grow back in place.

-While before I may have only been suspicious, now I knew he had a plan -- to undermine me.
+While before I may have only been suspicious, now I knew he had a plan.
 Whatever nefarious motives percolated under his skin, he was no doubt the ferry driver of hell, looking to load me up and cart me away from my place, to destroy my reputation for clarity and plainness.

 With one week left before release, I had to act quickly, but what?
 What logic to employ that would stun one who swims in the complexities of code?
 I stayed awake late at night ruminating on the matter.
 I looked to different models of extortion and revenge to surprise my assailant with a curve ball of sorts, one he might see and attempt to dodge at the last minute but be unavoidably hit by it.